-Many or most people rely on a smartphone and other gadgets in everyday life using them for trips is no different.
+We use a smartphone and other gadgets in everyday life, using them for trips is no different.
 Whether you need a phone for simple communication or the latest apps.
 Having all the required accessories is a must.

-External Battery Charger.
-WITH charging cords, is required for any travel adventure, Disney is no exception- phone batteries drain so quickly at Disney Parks.
-The Disney Parks have there very own Apps for the display of Live showtimes, ride wait times, etc..
+- External Battery Charger, is required for any travel adventure, Disney is no exception- phone batteries empty quickly at Disney Parks.

 Snacks.
-I like bringing fruit, rice cakes, and other little things.
+I like bringing rice cakes, and other little treats.

 Stuff For Kids in Your Park Bag

 Waiting gets boring.
 It’s always beneficial when travelling with kids to have something for them to do during the waiting game.

 If the parks are not open yet, your waiting in line at an attraction, or waiting for food to arrive.
 Here is some stuff for Kids to do.